I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/nf-wdfdmaenabler-wdfdmaenablergetfragmentlength.md

 </p>

 ## -remarks
 <p>The maximum DMA transfer length that the operating system can support depends on the number of <a href="https://msdn.microsoft.com/library/windows/hardware/ff554406">map registers</a> that are available.
-If enough map registers are available, <b>WdfDmaEnablerGetFragmentLength</b> returns the same value that <a href="https://msdn.microsoft.com/library/windows/hardware/ff546994">WdfDmaEnablerGetMaximumLength</a> returns.
+If enough map registers are available, <b>WdfDmaEnablerGetFragmentLength</b> returns the same value that <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablergetmaximumlength.md">WdfDmaEnablerGetMaximumLength</a> returns.
 Otherwise, the value that <b>WdfDmaEnablerGetFragmentLength</b> returns will be less than the value that <b>WdfDmaEnablerGetMaximumLength</b> returns.</p>

 <p>Your driver can determine the number of map registers that are available by using the BYTE_TO_PAGES macro, as follows:</p>

-<p>If your driver specified a duplex profile when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff546983">WdfDmaEnablerCreate</a>, the <i>DmaDirection</i> parameter's value must be <b>WdfDmaDirectionReadFromDevice</b> to obtain the maximum transfer length for read operations and <b>WdfDmaDirectionWriteToDevice</b> to obtain the maximum transfer length for write operations.
-If your driver did not specify a duplex profile, the driver can specify either <b>WdfDmaDirectionReadFromDevice</b> or <b>WdfDmaDirectionWriteToDevice</b> for <i>DmaDirection</i>.</p>

-<p>Note that if your driver's device supports duplex operation, <b>WdfDmaEnablerGetFragmentLength</b> can return different values for the read and write directions that the <i>DmaDirection</i> parameter specifies.
-This difference is because the framework creates a separate <a href="https://msdn.microsoft.com/8bc672b4-0f4d-4e0c-9904-c8d0a3f3639c">adapter object</a> for each direction, and the operating system might provide a different number of map registers to each adapter object.</p>

-<p>The following code example determines the minimum number of map registers that are necessary to handle a NIC device's read operations, calculates the number of map registers that are available, and reports an error if the number of allocated map registers is insufficient.</p>

-<p>The maximum DMA transfer length that the operating system can support depends on the number of <a href="https://msdn.microsoft.com/library/windows/hardware/ff554406">map registers</a> that are available.
-If enough map registers are available, <b>WdfDmaEnablerGetFragmentLength</b> returns the same value that <a href="https://msdn.microsoft.com/library/windows/hardware/ff546994">WdfDmaEnablerGetMaximumLength</a> returns.
-Otherwise, the value that <b>WdfDmaEnablerGetFragmentLength</b> returns will be less than the value that <b>WdfDmaEnablerGetMaximumLength</b> returns.</p>

-<p>Your driver can determine the number of map registers that are available by using the BYTE_TO_PAGES macro, as follows:</p>

-<p>If your driver specified a duplex profile when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff546983">WdfDmaEnablerCreate</a>, the <i>DmaDirection</i> parameter's value must be <b>WdfDmaDirectionReadFromDevice</b> to obtain the maximum transfer length for read operations and <b>WdfDmaDirectionWriteToDevice</b> to obtain the maximum transfer length for write operations.
+<p>If your driver specified a duplex profile when it called <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablercreate.md">WdfDmaEnablerCreate</a>, the <i>DmaDirection</i> parameter's value must be <b>WdfDmaDirectionReadFromDevice</b> to obtain the maximum transfer length for read operations and <b>WdfDmaDirectionWriteToDevice</b> to obtain the maximum transfer length for write operations.
 If your driver did not specify a duplex profile, the driver can specify either <b>WdfDmaDirectionReadFromDevice</b> or <b>WdfDmaDirectionWriteToDevice</b> for <i>DmaDirection</i>.</p>

 <p>Note that if your driver's device supports duplex operation, <b>WdfDmaEnablerGetFragmentLength</b> can return different values for the read and write directions that the <i>DmaDirection</i> parameter specifies.
 This difference is because the framework creates a separate <a href="https://msdn.microsoft.com/8bc672b4-0f4d-4e0c-9904-c8d0a3f3639c">adapter object</a> for each direction, and the operating system might provide a different number of map registers to each adapter object.</p>